 Applying this body of knowledge to investing is a radical departure from the traditional approach promoted by Wall Street’s marketing machine.
-That model is marketing-driven and based on what will sell at any point in time; it plays on investors’ fear and greed.
+That model is market-driven and based on what will sell at any point in time; it plays on investors’ fear and greed.

 The academic foundation considers what objective, high-quality research has revealed over the past 60 years and applies evidence-based methodology to inform decisions about which approaches are more likely to succeed and which are more likely to fail.